 Attention should be given also to the extremely subtle lyricism and introversion in the music of Tadeusz Wielecki (born 1954).
 His most important works include: Ballada dziadowska / Beggars' Ballade for chamber band (1994), Poemat ekstrawertyczny / Extrovert Poem for piano and tape (1995), ID for symphony orchestra (1996) and Concerto à Rebours for violin and orchestra (1998).

 It is also worth noting the neo-classicising and at the same time romanticising tone in the very personal musical aesthetics of Aleksander Lasoń (born 1951).
-His Concerto Festivo for violin and orchestra (1995) was a great success and the whole was performed again in response to an encore during the "Warsaw Autumn" festival as well as recommended by the Paris International Composers' tribune in 1998.
+His Concerto Festivo for violin and orchestra (1995) was a great success and it was performed in its entirety again in response to an encore during the 'Warsaw Autumn' festival as well as recommended by the Paris International Composers' tribune in 1998.
 Aleksander Lasoń's rich musical output is summarised in his 3rd Symphony (1999).

 The youngest generation

-The accomplishment of Paweł Mykietyn (born 1971), who is also a clarinetist and founder of a chamber band called Nonstrom, should be considered the most spectacular debut in composition in the nineties in Poland.
-The aesthetics of his works clearly draw on Henryk Mikołaj Górecki and Paweł Szymański.
+The accomplishment of Paweł Mykietyn (born 1971), who is also a clarinetist and founder of a chamber band Nonstrom, should be considered the most spectacular debut in composition in the nineties in Poland.
+The aesthetics of his works have clearly drawn on Henryk Mikołaj Górecki and Paweł Szymański.
 Mykietyn's ostentatiously tonal (major-minor) music, its frequent spontaneity, its poster-like formal expressiveness, always stopped by the composer's artistic instinct at the point beyond which the banal begins in art, are features which make Mykietyn the most prominent and strongest personality in the youngest generation of Polish composers.
-This opinion is confirmed by the composer's successes: In 1995 his Eine Kleine Herbstmusik for chamber band was acclaimed one of the greatest events of the "Warsaw Autumn" festival.
-Also in 1995 his work 3 for 13 for 13 instruments was nominated by the International composers' Tribune in Paris the best work by a young composer and his work Epifora (1996) for piano and tape was recognised by the International Tribune of Electroacoustic Music in Amsterdam in September 1996.
+This opinion is confirmed by the composer's successes: In 1995 his Eine Kleine Herbstmusik for chamber band was claimed as one of the greatest events of the 'Warsaw Autumn' festival.
+Also, in 1995, his work 3 for 13 for 13 instruments was nominated by the International composers' Tribune in Paris the best work by a young composer and his work Epifora (1996) for piano and tape was recognised by the International Tribune of Electroacoustic Music in Amsterdam in September 1996.

 The picture of Polish music composed in recent years has thus many dimensions and themes.
 It would be hard to describe it using one denominator.
-This makes it similar to European music where one such denominator cannot be found, fortunately.
-Looking at contemporary music, it is worth observing, however, that a specific change of the guard has already happened and an increasingly important role is played by composers born after the time of avant-garde in the history of music in this century.
+This makes it similar to European music where one such denominator fortunately cannot be found.
+Looking at contemporary music, it is worth observing, however, that a specific changing of the guard has already happened and an increasingly important role is played by composers born after the time of the avant-garde in the history of music in this century.
 These composers will express the most important things in their music in the next century.